 We were seated and provided with our cocktail; a fizz based drink with a few added extras which was a little sharp but tasty nonetheless.

 The set menu we had gave around 3 options per course.
 As a table of meat eaters most of the table went for the ham hock fritters with homemade piccalilli.
 I wanted something a bit different so opted for a mackerel dish with new potatoes and horseradish.
 While everything on the plate was well cooked and delicious I could help but think that it would have benefited from a warm element, whether the mackerel or the potatoes.
 It just felt like it wasn’t quite what it could be.

 For the main course everyone went for the ribeye steak, cooked to varying temperatures.
 I went for my usual medium rare whilst some went for medium and one brave soul had a rare steak.
 The steak was really good.
 Excellently seasoned and not a bad size.
 We did notice that even though we all had the same, there did seem to be a difference in the size of the steaks that arrived in the plate.
 I won’t complain too much though as mine came out a perfect medium rare.
 The chips were crisp and fluffy and the béarnaise was silky smooth.

 There were a few options for dessert but when you see sticky toffee pudding and ice cream on the menu everything else pales in comparison.
 The pudding itself was wonderful.
 Managing to be light but incredibly comforting at the same time.
 One of my colleagues had the same and the others looked on enviously from their ice cream or chocolate mousse.

 I’ll definitely be going to Zander again though.
+Whether it be Christmas, any other occasion or just drinks with friends.
 Keep it under your hat though as, in my opinion, it’s one of London’s best kept secrets!